We immigrated from the United States to Canada when I was four years old. It was the early 70’s.

 I am completely responsible for my own life and choices.

-I also put ownership on the adults that selfishly and unknowingly limited me growing up.
+I also put ownership on the adults that selfishly but unknowingly limited me growing up.